axodotdev/cargo-dist/README.md

 (In The future arm64 counterparts and linux-musl will probably join this, but unfortunately we currently don't support cross-compilation.)

-If you would like to manually specify the targets, you can do this with `--target=...` which can be passed any number of times.
+If you would like to manually specify the targets, you can do this with `--target=…` which can be passed any number of times.
 If this flag is passed then the defaults will be cleared.

 Other commands like `cargo dist build` (bare `cargo dist`) will always default to only using the current host target, and may need more manual target specification.
 This is handled automatically if you're using dist's generated CI scripts.

 **cargo-dist does not currently support specifying additional targets based on different `--features` or anything else, this will change in the future.
 See [issue #22](https://github.com/axodotdev/cargo-dist/issues/22) for discussion.**

 # Usage (CI)

-Once you've completed setup (run `cargo dist init --ci=...`), you're ready to start cutting releases!
+Once you've completed setup (run `cargo dist init --ci=…`), you're ready to start cutting releases!

 The github workflow will trigger whenever you push a [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) to the main branch of your repository that looks like a version number (`v1`, `v1.2.0`, `v0.1.0-prerelease2`, etc.).